damianhakert/damianhakert.github.io/source/_posts/2015-11-22-gitlab-8-2-released.markdown

 update we’ve been working hard to launch.

-This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Cristian Bica for allowing users to select the siles view as default project view.
+This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Cristian Bica for allowing users to select the files view as default project view.
 Thanks Cristian!

 <!--more-->